 If the deceased had instructed a solicitor with regards to a Will, you must contact them as soon as possible.
 If the deceased has made a Will without contacting a solicitor, or a Will cannot be found, or a solicitor is not involved, you may need to seek advice and apply for Probate.
 If you are unsure DO NOTHING until you have received advice.
 We can put you in touch with advisors who can help.

-If you receive income support or government benefits, you could qualify for help from the DSS Social Fund.
-You can obtain application forms from either us, or The Department of Social Security, Spring Gardens House, Princes Street, Swindon, SN1 2HY.
+If you receive income support or government benefits, you could qualify for help from the DWP Social Fund.
+You can obtain application forms from: The Department for Work & Pensions, Spring Gardens House, Princes Street, Swindon, SN1 2HY.
 Tel: 01793 489600.